How to Tell If a Seller Is Overcharging for Shipping

 Shipping Costs Vary

 In many cases, yes, sellers overcharge.
-In many more cases, no. It can, in fact, cost quite a lot of money to ship an item, much more than many buyers realize.
-Sometimes this is simply a matter of not having shipped anything recently, or of not shipping items often enough to have a good sense for how much it can actually cost.
+In many more examples, no. It can cost quite a lot of money to ship an item, much more than many buyers realize.
+Sometimes this is simply a matter of not having shipped anything recently, or of not shipping items often enough to have a good sense for how much it can cost.

 As a kind of thought experiment, let's imagine that buyer Jack has just purchased a small 12-inch goldfish bowl from seller Jill.
 Jack won the item for $4 and is shocked when the shipping costs much more than that even though Jill is in California and Jack is in Washington, only a couple of states away.
 Why is this so?

-- 14x14x14 box to ship it in (in a 12x12x12 box, the bowl would be touching the cardboard, and would shatter if there were a bump in the road during transit or another box sitting on top of it), $3 at local shipping retail store.
+- 14x14x14 box to ship it in—$3 at local shipping retail store.
+(In a smaller, 12x12x12 box, the bowl would be touching the cardboard and would shatter if there were a bump in the road during transit or another box sitting on top of it.)

 After packing materials, Jill also needs to figure in the cost of actual shipment, which will depend not only on size (14x14x14) but also weight:

-- Goldfish bowl made of thick glass, 5.5 lbs.
+- Goldfish bowl made of thick glass—5.5 lb.

-Don't forget, though, that Jill already spent $3 on a box and $2.50 on packaging material, meaning the total cost of packaging and shipping the item is $16.67, just to get it two states away via the slowest, cheapest shipping method amongst all carriers.
+Don't forget, though, that Jill already spent $3 on a box and $2.50 on the packaging material, meaning the total cost of packaging and shipping the item is $16.67, to get it two states away via the slowest, cheapest shipping method among all carriers.

 Pay Attention to Shipping Costs

-Though sometimes buyers are justifiably upset about shipping costs, there is always an easy solution for such situations—don't bid on or buy an item if the shipping fee is greater than you're willing to pay.
-Certainly don't expect a seller to change his or her shipping price simply because you tell them (after winning their auction) that they're charging too much.
+Though sometimes buyers are justifiably upset about shipping costs, there is always an easy solution for such situations.
+Don't bid on or buy an item if the shipping fee is higher than you're willing to pay.
+Indeed, don't expect a seller to change his or her shipping price just because you tell them (after winning their auction) that they're charging too much.

 True Shipping Overcharges

-You should indeed be careful when bidding on such items, not only because it indicates a questionable seller, but also because if something goes wrong and you demand a refund, you're likely to be offered only the sale price in return, minus shipping, meaning that if you bought a $50 item structured as $1 auction price and $49 shipping, you'll only be up for a $1 refund with most such sellers if something goes wrong—not a good position to be in.
+You should indeed be careful when bidding on such items, not only because it indicates a questionable seller, but also because if something goes wrong and you demand a refund, you're likely to be offered just the sale price in return, minus shipping.
+That means that if you bought a $50 item structured at a $1 auction price with $49 shipping, you'd only be up for a $1 refund with most such sellers if something goes wrong, and that's not a good position to be in.